VassilyDev/TSController/README.md

-# Arduino OBD2
+# Arduino TSController

 An Arduino library for controlling Train Simulator.
+Based on keyboard simulation.
+Does not act as analog controller.
 ## Compatible Hardware

 Works on Arduino boards with HID support.
 Tested boards: